bazel-contrib/rules_jvm_external/README.md

 Control which artifacts to jetify with `jetify_include_list` — list of artifacts that need to be jetified in `groupId:artifactId` format.
 By default all artifacts are jetified if `jetify` is set to True.

+NOTE: There is a performance penalty to using jetifier due to modifying fetched binaries, fetching additional `AndroidX` artifacts, and modifying the maven dependency graph.

 ```python
 maven_install(
     artifacts = [